Chapter Two: Taken By Surprise

 His true passion was playing piano?
 That intrigued her.

 "I've been playing since I was a boy, and I think I'm pretty good at it," he went on.
-A moment.
-"I also sing.
-I've been singing bass for years now.
-I would love to try to make a career as a pianist, or perhaps a singer in operas.
+"I would love to try to make a career as a pianist.
 It would be a lot better than what I'm doing now."

 "Can I hear you play?" she asked before she could stop herself.